 As I see it, the purpose of the Bank On Yourself concept is to develop a secure financial floor that grows in a steady, predictable manner.
 This gives you the wellspring of funds from which other investments can be made.
 The fixed premium of the whole life insurance contract imposes a certain discipline on the policyholder; requiring the payment of premium in order to keep the program in force.
 (It also means that if the policyholder elects to have the premium paid by the policy, the amount required to pay the premium is a fixed rather than an increasing amount.)

 Keep in mind that no two Bank On Yourself plans are alike…

 Each is custom tailored to your unique situation, goals and dreams.
 To find out what your bottom-line, guaranteed numbers and results would be if you added Bank On Yourself to your financial plan, request a free, no-obligation Analysis now, if you haven’t already done so.

-If you’re wondering where you’ll find the money to fund your plan, keep in mind the Bank On Yourself Authorized Advisors are masters at helping people restructure their finances to free up seed money to fund a plan.
+If you’re wondering where you’ll find the money to fund your plan, keep in mind the Bank On Yourself Professionals are masters at helping people restructure their finances to free up seed money to fund a plan.
 Here are the eight most common places they look.

 The EIUL is much more like an investment.

 It has the potential for higher returns, but it also has the potential, if the returns are not there, that the whole program will implode as the cash values are depleted by cost of insurance, policy loads, unexpectedly low interest rates, skipped or sporadic payments, or unexpectedly high loan interest rates (in comparison to the rate credited to the policy).
 With that in mind, whole life insurance looks like a much safer investment.

 Take the $100,000 Challenge!

 Bank On Yourself challenges you to find any other product or strategy that can match or beat the many advantages and guarantees of a properly designed dividend-paying whole life policy!